mua22/SP20-Web-Technologies/README.md

 ## Class Rules
 1. Quiz

-...All Quiz would be surprise and there will be no retake in any case.
+   All Quiz would be surprise and there will be no retake in any case.
 Quizzez are the direct indication of your class participation

 2. Assignment

-...You will be developing a full scale semester project.
+   You will be developing a full scale semester project.
 You will be evaluated on that basis.

-3. Attendance Policy
+1. Attendance Policy

-...Leave Class at your own risk.
+   Leave Class at your own risk.